RodrigoTHD/net8-integration-testing-training/README.md

 1. Introduction to HttpClient in .NET
 2. Testing HTTP Endpoints with HttpClient
-3. Testing Query Parameters and Request Headers
+3. Testing Query Parameters and Request Headers and Status Codes

 #### Module 5: Error Handling, Logging, and Diagnostics